-• A summary of how to apply the requirements that allow the Members of the Board of Directors to obtain accurate and timely information and data:
+Brief on applying the requirements that allow Board Members to obtain accurate and timely information and data:

 The Board of Directors has direct access to IPG management and receives all periodic reports as well as any information requested by the Board.
 Under the supervision of the Chairman, the Secretary of the Board periodically and regularly communicates with all Board members and meets their requests in coordination with the Executive Management and all concerned parties.

-Board members receive agendas for Board meetings, accompanied by all the necessary documents and information, at least three working days before the date of the meeting, so that the members would have sufficient time to examine the issues to be deliberated and take appropriate decisions.
+Additionally, board members receive agendas for Board meetings, accompanied by all the necessary documents and information, at least Three working days before the date of the meeting, so that the members would have sufficient time to examine the issues to be deliberated and take appropriate decisions.